 Here’s an example: An Employee NPS survey shows 30% of your employees are promoters and 10% are detractors.
 Your score is 20 (30% – 10% = 20).

-How to Use Employee NPS to Attract and Keep Top Talent
+How to Recruiters Can Use NPS to Attract and Keep Top Talent

 Employee NPS is more than a fast way to get an overview of employee engagement.
 Forward-thinking employers use this metric to strategically improve their recruiting processes—and ultimately attract and retain top talent.
 Let’s look at three ways to leverage Employee NPS as part of your recruiting strategy: